audiologiks/findajob/kb/workabroad/readme.md

-There are articles organized by Country where a person wants to work, and topics on working overseas
+There are articles organized by Country where a person wants to work, and topics on working overseas.
+These are being migrated from audiologiks.com using Zendesk.
+Migration to be done by 2/10/2020.

 #	Index of Articles on Working Abroad